MattM27538/Liatrio-Simple-Web-Application/Notes.md

   The VOLUME instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers.
 [22]
   Ex:
   VOLUME ["/data"]

+## 03/10/25 -Intro to Github Actions
+### Understanding Github Actions
+* GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+[23]
+* You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
+[23]
+* You can configure a GitHub Actions workflow to be triggered when an event occurs in your repository, such as a pull request being opened or an issue being created.
+[23]
+* Your workflow contains one or more jobs which can run in sequential order or in parallel.
+[23]
+* Each job will run inside its own virtual machine runner, or inside a container, and has one or more steps that either run a script that you define or run an action, which is a reusable extension that can simplify your workflow.
+[23]
+* A workflow is a configurable automated process that will run one or more jobs.
+Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.
+  [23]
+* An event is a specific activity in a repository that triggers a workflow run.
+For example, an activity can originate from GitHub when someone creates a pull request, opens an issue, or pushes a commit to a repository.
+[23]
+* A job is a set of steps in a workflow that is executed on the same runner.
+Each step is either a shell script that will be executed, or an action that will be run.
+[23]
+* Steps are executed in order and are dependent on each other.
+Since each step is executed on the same runner, you can share data from one step to another.
+[23]
+* You can configure a job's dependencies with other jobs; by default, jobs have no dependencies and run in parallel.
+When a job takes a dependency on another job, it waits for the dependent job to complete before running.
+[23]
+* An action is a custom application for the GitHub Actions platform that performs a complex but frequently repeated task.
+Use an action to help reduce the amount of repetitive code that you write in your workflow files.
+[23]
+* A runner is a server that runs your workflows when they're triggered.
+Each runner can run a single job at a time.
+Each workflow run executes in a fresh, newly-provisioned virtual machine.
+[23]
+* If you need a different operating system or require a specific hardware configuration, you can host your own runners.
+[23]

+### About Workflows
+* A workflow must contain the following basic components:
+  1. One or more events that will trigger the workflow.
+  2. One or more jobs, each of which will execute on a runner machine and run a series of one or more steps.
+  3. Each step can either run a script that you define or run an action, which is a reusable extension that can simplify your workflow.
+[26]
+* Workflow triggers are events that cause a workflow to run.
+These events can be:
+  Events that occur in your workflow's repository Events that occur outside of GitHub and trigger a repository_dispatch event on GitHub
+  Scheduled times
+  Manual [26]

+#### Storing secrets
+* If your workflows use sensitive data, such as passwords or certificates, you can save these in GitHub as secrets and then use them in your workflows as environment variables.
+This means that you will be able to create and share workflows without having to embed sensitive values directly in the workflow's YAML source.
+[26]
+#### Creating dependent jobs
+* By default, the jobs in your workflow all run in parallel at the same time.
+If you have a job that must only run after another job has completed, you can use the needs keyword to create this dependency.
+If one of the jobs fails, all dependent jobs are skipped; however, if you need the jobs to continue, you can define this using the if conditional statement.
+[26]

+#### Using a matrix
+*A matrix strategy lets you use variables in a single job definition to automatically create multiple job runs that are based on the combinations of the variables.
+[26]
+#### Caching dependencies
+* If your jobs regularly reuse dependencies, you can consider caching these files to help improve performance.
+Once the cache is created, it is available to all workflows in the same repository.
+[26]
+#### Using databases and service containers
+* If your job requires a database or cache service, you can use the services keyword to create an ephemeral container to host the service; the resulting container is then available to all steps in that job and is removed when the job has completed.
+[26]
+#### Reusing workflows
+* You can call one workflow from within another workflow.
+This allows you to reuse workflows, avoiding duplication and making your workflows easier to maintain.
+[26]
+#### Security hardening for workflows
+* GitHub provides security features that you can use to increase the security of your workflows.
+You can use GitHub's built-in features to ensure you are notified about vulnerabilities in the actions you consume, or to automate the process of keeping the actions in your workflows up to date.
+[26]
+#### Using environments
+* You can configure environments with protection rules and secrets to control the execution of jobs in a workflow.
+Each job in a workflow can reference a single environment.
+Any protection rules configured for the environment must pass before a job referencing the environment is sent to a runner.
+[26]